-The table below sets forth, after giving effect to the Roll-Up, certain information with respect to the beneficial ownership of Capital Stock by (i) each person who is known by the Company to be the beneficial owner of more than 5% of any class or series of Capital Stock of the Company, (ii) each of the directors and executive officers of the Company and all directors and executive officers as a group and (iii) each of the Selling Stockholders.
-This table also gives effect to shares that may be acquired pursuant to options and warrants, as described in the footnotes below.
+The table below sets forth, as of May 31, 1998, after giving effect to the Roll-Up, certain information with respect to the beneficial ownership of Capital Stock by (i) each person who is known by the Company to be the beneficial owner of more than 5% of any class or series of Capital Stock of the Company and (ii) each of the directors and executive officers of the Company and all directors and executive officers as a group.
+As of that date, the Company had outstanding the following amounts: .
+This table also gives effect to shares that may be acquired pursuant to options and convertible preferred stock, as described in the footnotes below.